 Rule 1306.
 Voting in Committees. (a) All final actions by a committee shall be taken at a called meeting while the Legislature is in session.

-The final action taken shall be recorded in the committee minutes.
+- (b) Final action shall be taken on any bill that has had a hearing for which a motion has been approved by a two-thirds vote of the members of the committee to consider such action on the bill.
+The final action taken-along with each individual member's vote shall be recorded in the committee minutes.
 An individual member's vote may be recorded at the member's request.

-- (b) The committee chairperson may vote but shall not be required to vote unless the committee is equally divided.
-If the chairperson's vote makes the division equal, the question shall be lost. - (c) An action formally taken by a committee cannot be altered in the committee except by reconsideration and further formal action of the committee. - (d) A motion to take from the table may be adopted by the affirmative vote of a majority of the members present at any called meeting of the committee.
+An individual member's vote may be recorded at the member's request. - (b)(e)(b) The committee chairperson may vote but shall not be required to vote unless the committee is equally divided.
+If the chairperson's vote makes the division equal, the question shall be lost. - (e)(d)(c) An action formally taken by a committee cannot be altered in the committee except by reconsideration and further formal action of the committee. - (d)(e)(d) A motion to take from the table may be adopted by the affirmative vote of a majority of the members present at any called meeting of the committee. - Rule 1307.

-Rule 1307.
 Procedure in General.
 Committee procedure shall be informal, but where any questions arise thereon, the rules or practices of the House are applicable except that the right of a member to speak to any question shall not be subject to the limitations prescribed by Rule 1704.
-All motions in a committee shall require a second.

-Rule 1308.
-Committee Action on Bills and Resolutions. (a) A committee shall not take action to report a bill out of committee on the same day that the committee holds a hearing on the bill unless the committee approves such action by a two-thirds vote.

-- (b) A committee may recommend amendments to measures referred to it which are germane to the subject of the measure.
+All motions in a committee shall require a second. - Rule 1308.
+Committee Action on Bills and Resolutions. (a) A committee shall not take action to report a bill out of committee on the same day that the committee holds a hearing on the bill unless the committee approves such action by a two-thirds vote. - (b) A committee may recommend amendments to measures referred to it which are germane to the subject of the measure.
 Committee recommendations shall be made by committee report to the House.
 Committee reports shall be signed by the chairperson or other committee members authorized by the committee to make the report, and shall be transmitted to the House not later than the second legislative day following the action of the committee.
-If a committee recommends amendments to a bill or resolution referred to it that strike all sections in the bill or resolution subsequent to the enacting clause that contain new or amendatory language or resolving clause and inserts sections that contain new or amendatory language, and the bill or resolution was sponsored by an individual member or members, the committee becomes the sponsor of the bill or resolution and the committee name will be printed on the bill as the sponsor. - (c) All committee reports on bills and resolutions shall be recorded in the Journal. - (d) If amendments are pending on a measure when referred to a committee, the amendments accompany the bill and the committee may recommend the adoption or rejection of the amendments already proposed and make further recommendations.
+If a committee recommends amendments to a bill or resolution referred to it that strike all sections in the bill or resolution subsequent to the enacting clause that contain new or amendatory language or resolving clause and inserts sections that contain new or amendatory language, and the bill or resolution was sponsored by an individual member or members, the committee becomes the sponsor of the bill or resolution and the committee name will be printed on the bill as the sponsor.

+- (c) All committee reports on bills and resolutions shall be recorded in the Journal. - (d) If amendments are pending on a measure when referred to a committee, the amendments accompany the bill and the committee may recommend the adoption or rejection of the amendments already proposed and make further recommendations.